Category Archives: Former Monarchies

 Rudolf had no sons, so the succession would pass to Emperor Franz Joseph’s brother Archduke Karl Ludwig and his eldest son, Archduke Franz Ferdinand.
 In a matter of days, Archduke Karl Ludwig renounced his succession rights in favor of his son Archduke Franz Ferdinand, whose assassination in 1914 sparked World War I. The custody of Rudolf’s daughter Elisabeth Marie was taken over by her grandfather Emperor Franz Joseph.
 Elisabeth Marie remained close to her grandfather until he died in 1916.
 Following her mother’s remarriage to a Hungarian count in 1900, Elisabeth broke off all contact with her mother.
 Upon Franz Joseph’s death, his great-nephew reigned as Karl I until November 1918 when World War I’s end put an end to many monarchies in Europe.

 Various Habsburgs have disputed the accepted version of events that occurred on the night of January 30, 1889.
-In 2013, another Archduke Rudolf, the grandson of Karl I, the last Emperor of Austria, asserted that Rudolf was assassinated by the Freemasons.
+In 2013, another Archduke Rudolf, the grandson of Karl I, the last Emperor of Austria, asserted that the Freemasons had assassinated Rudolf.
 However, on July 31, 2015, the Austrian National Library issued copies of Baroness Mary Vetsera’s farewell letters to her mother and other family members.
 These letters, previously believed to be lost or destroyed, were found in a safe deposit box in an Austrian bank, where they had been deposited in 1926.
-The letters state clearly that Vetsera was preparing to commit suicide alongside Rudolf, out of “love”.
+The letters state clearly that Vetsera was preparing to die by suicide with Rudolf, out of “love”.
 Mary’s letter below translated into English: Dear Mother, Forgive me for what I did.
 I could not resist love.
 In accordance with him, I want to be buried beside him in the cemetery of Alland.
 I am happier in death than in life.
 Your Mary

 Mary Vetsera’s farewell letter to her mother; Credit – Wikipedia